OpenSurgery for Topological Assemblies: Conclusion

 \section{Conclusion}

-This technical note introduced OpenSurgery, a tool for preparing topological assemblies using lattice surgery.
-It is, to the best of our knowledge, the first tool that can can manipulate arbitrary circuits, and which has built-in functionality to perform resource estimation for the resulting assembly volumes.
-It also includes a 3D visualisation module.
-Its scalability was illustrated by preparing large circuits and estimating their resources.
-Future work will integrate OpenSurgery with other circuit level design frameworks (e.g. PyZX), as well as devise heuristics for reducing the total volume of the prepared assemblies.
+We introduced OpenSurgery, a tool for preparing topological assemblies using lattice surgery.
+It is, to the best of our knowledge, the first tool that can manipulate arbitrary circuits, and which has built-in functionality to perform resource estimation for the resulting assembly volumes.
+OpenSurgery is a first step towards faster design automation of practical quantum algorithms.
+OpenSurgery includes also a 3D visualisation module.
+Its scalability was illustrated by preparing large circuits.
+Future work will investigate heuristics for compiling more compact assemblies, and methods for improved assembly analytics.